shikhashakarwar/simplilearn-assignment/README.md

 ## front-end: ReactJS
-I have used all libaries like react-router-dom, react-redux, bootstrap and many more for doing this in short period of time.
+I have used all libaries like react-router-dom, react-redux, bootstrap and many more for completing this in givan period of time.
 Web code has checked in this folder - `react-web-app/web-app`

 1. to run this code, go to this folder `react-web-app/web-app` and please run this command `npm run build` this will create a bundle for all code.
-2.run these command to run this on local machine
+2.Run these command to run this on local machine
 `npm install -g serve` then
 `serve -s build`

 ## back-end: Node, Database: Mysql
 Node code has written in typescript.
-Code has been check in this folder - `node-app` and followed MVC architecture
+Code has been checked in this folder - `node-app` and followed MVC architecture

 1. to run this code, go to this folder `node-app`
 2. run `npm install` on node v10